gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 2. > issue (testing): Add tests for invalid "one_time_use" values.

     This is also valid on the high level.
-However looking deeper I found that the code that such new unit test would really exercise is an external utility
+However, looking deeper I found that the code that such new unit tests would exercise is an external utility [`oslo.utils.strutils.bool_from_string`](https://github.com/openstack/oslo.utils/blob/2f36253cb0cc5b81cfcd8cdf4144caa3beb22d33/oslo_utils/strutils.py#L142)
-    [`oslo.utils.strutils.bool_from_string`](https://github.com/openstack/oslo.utils/blob/2f36253cb0cc5b81cfcd8cdf4144caa3beb22d33/oslo_utils/strutils.py#L142)
     that is already well covered with
     [unit tests](https://github.com/openstack/oslo.utils/blob/2f36253cb0cc5b81cfcd8cdf4144caa3beb22d33/oslo_utils/tests/test_strutils.py#L31).
-    We should not duplicate such unit test for all users of that utility.
+    We should not duplicate such unit tests for all users of that utility.

 3. > suggestion (code-quality): Merge nested if conditions (merge-nested-ifs)

     It suggests that instead of two nested ifs use a single if with the merged condition of the two original ifs.
 The generic rule or intention can be valid.
-But the actual proposal how to execute that is actually problematic.
+But the actual proposal on how to execute that is problematic.

-    The tool proposes the following change:
+    The tool proposes the following changes:
     ```diff
     - if self.tags.get('one_time_use') == 'true':
     -     # Validate that one_time_use=true is not set on devices where we